alkampfergit/personal-blog/codewrecks/content/post/old/2010/09/keep-codeplex-projects-and-local-tfs-projects-syncronized.md

 [![Untitled](https://www.codewrecks.com/blog/wp-content/uploads/2010/09/Untitled_thumb.png "Untitled")](https://www.codewrecks.com/blog/wp-content/uploads/2010/09/Untitled.png)

- **Figure 1 â€“** *How to store credentials to tfs in the server where Integration Platform is running.
+ **Figure 1 –** *How to store credentials to tfs in the server where Integration Platform is running.
 Note: to avoid problem, use the owner of the project as the user to connect to codeplex and to local TFS.*

 Now you can install Integration platform, create a new project and choose *VersionControl* as type of synchronization; then simply configure the two servers, the codeplex one and the local tfs one.
 In  **Figure 2** I show the configuration with two-way manual synchronization, a configuration that you should use to test if everything work ok (in the final version you should use the Custom Workflow type to use automatic synchronization.